 Investment managers around the world are increasingly waking up to climate change.
-From the decarbonization toolkit, investment managers are eyeing a new concept – “carbon neutral” funds.
+From the decarbonisation toolkit, investment managers are eyeing a new concept – “carbon neutral” funds.
 But what does a carbon neutral fund look like, and what does this mean for investors?
 First, let’s unpack the term ‘carbon neutral’.

 Many human activities, such as industrial processes, transportation, and energy production, produce GHG emissions, which are being measured in CO2 equivalents for the activity in question.
 To make an activity “carbon neutral” its emissions must be firstly reduced, and for what is hard-to-abate, balanced (or “offset”) by taking an identical amount of equivalent CO2 emissions out of the atmosphere in another measurable way.
-Theoretically, this results in both a carbon reduction, as well as compensation or neutralization activity which leads to a “net zero” carbon footprint in the atmosphere.
+Theoretically, this results in both a carbon reduction, as well as compensation or neutralisation activity which leads to a “net zero” carbon footprint in the atmosphere.
 The scientific reality is more complex, and there are plenty of criticisms of the offsetting approach, however, some consensus is emerging that carbon offsetting is better than nothing as we transition to a more holistically low-carbon economy.

 Trending to a Low-Carbon Economy